 Our SENCO attends termly SENCO Network meetings to ensure that her knowledge and skills are kept up to date.
 Staff attend relevant training to ensure that are equipped to provide high-quality learning experiences for children with SEND.
 The school has access to the Local Authority Inclusive Education Service which provides support through a range of services.
-We work closely with the North Yorkshire SEND Hub for Hambleton and Richmondshire to access general training as well as support and advice regarding individual children.
-The SENCo liaises with services such as speech and language therapists, occupational therapists, Healthy Child Team, Child and Adolescent Mental Health (CAMHS), diabetes nurse, etc to arrange specialist training and/or make referrals.
-We can also access support for families via the Early Help Service.
+We work closely with the North Yorkshire SEND Hub for Hambleton and Richmondshire to access general training as well as support and advice regarding individual The SENCo liaises with services such as speech and language therapists, occupational therapists, Healthy Child Team, Child and Adolescent Mental Health (CAMHS), Compass Phoenix, diabetes nurse, etc to arrange specialist training and/or make referrals.
+We can also access support for families via the Early Help Service or Children's Social Care.
 We have links with The Dales and Mowbray special schools.
 Our school Educational Psychologist is currently Sharon Lourd-Moyo and she can be contacted via the SENCO.
+However, the Local Authority's Educational Psychology Service currently has limited capacity for traded work due to recruitment and retention issues.
+Therefore, only statutory work is being carried out by this service, until further notice.